$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 num_workers: The number of parallel workers. -

-service_url: The Milvus service URL. -
+service_url: The Milvus service URL (only for remote Milvus). -

 embed_model_id: The embedding model to use. -